-The ADC08D1020 is a dual, low power, high performance, CMOS analog-to-digital converter that builds upon the AD-C08D1000 platform.
-The ADC08D1020 digitizes signals to 8 bits of resolution at sample rates up to 1.3 GSPS.
-It has expanded features compared to the ADC08D1000, which include a test pattern output for system debug, a clock phase adjust, and selectable output demultiplexer modes.
-Consuming a typical 1.6 Watts in non-demultiplex mode at 1 GSPS from a single 1.9 Volt supply, this device is guaranteed to have no missing codes over the full operating temperature range.
-The unique folding and interpolating architecture, the fully differential comparator design, the innovative design of the internal sample-and-hold amplifier and the calibration schemes enable a very flat response of all dynamic parameters beyond Nyquist, producing a high 7.4 Effective Number of Bits (ENOB) with a 498 MHz input signal and a 1 GHz sample rate while providing a 10-18 Code Error Rate (C.E.R.)
+The ADC08D1520 is a dual, low power, high performance CMOS analog-to-digital converter that builds upon the ADC08D1500 platform.
+The ADC08D1520 digitizes signals to 8 bits of resolution at sample rates up to 1.7 GSPS.
+It has expanded features compared to the ADC08D1500, which include a test pattern output for system debug, a clock phase adjust, and selectable output demultiplexer modes.
+Consuming a typical 1.6 Watts in Non-Demultiplex Mode at 1.0 GSPS from a single 1.9 Volt supply, this device is guaranteed to have no missing codes over the full operating temperature range.
+The unique folding and interpolating architecture, the fully differential comparator design, the innovative design of the internal sample-and-hold amplifier and the self-calibration scheme enable a very flat response of all dynamic parameters beyond Nyquist, producing a high 7.4 Effective Number of Bits (ENOB) with a 748 MHz input signal and a 1.5 GHz sample rate while providing a 10-18 Code Error Rate (C.E.R.)
 Output formatting is offset binary and the Low Voltage Differential Signaling (LVDS) digital outputs are compatible with IEEE 1596.3-1996, with the exception of an adjustable common mode voltage between 0.8V and 1.2V.

 Each converter has a selectable output demultiplexer which feeds two LVDS buses.
-If the 1:2 demultiplexed mode is selected, the output data rate is reduced to half the input sample rate on each bus.
-When non-demultiplexed mode is selected, that output data rate on channels DI and DQ are at the same rate as the input sample clock.
-The two converters can be interleaved and used as a single 2 GSPS ADC.
+If the 1:2 Demultiplexed Mode is selected, the output data rate is reduced to half the input sample rate on each bus.
+When Non-Demultiplexed Mode is selected, the output data rate on channels DI and DQ is at the same rate as the input sample clock.
+The two converters can be interleaved and used as a single 3 GSPS ADC.

-The converter typically consumes less than 3.5 mW in the Power Down Mode and is available in a leaded or lead-free 128-lead, thermally enhanced, exposed pad, LQFP and operates over the Industrial (-40°C $\leq$ TA $\leq$ +85°C) temperature range.
+The converter typically consumes less than 3.5 mW in the Power Down Mode and is available in a leaded or lead-free, 128-pin, thermally enhanced, exposed pad, LQFP and operates over the Industrial (-40°C $\leq T_A \leq +85°C$ ) temperature range.